Minthos/Sendario/techtree.md

 ### Tech level 2 enables:
 - Everything can be upgraded to level 2 if their prerequisites and ingredients are at level 2.
-- Gaslight drive 30 hp/t (electric, allows hyperspace travel)
+- Gaslight drive 30 hp/t (electric, allows hyperspace travel, 15 MW/t energy consumption, 1000 * sqrt(t) warp strength).

 ### Hardware factory level 2 enables:
 - Gamma beam cannon.
 200 hp/t Detonates a tiny nuclear bomb inside a reflector that focuses the radiation from the blast